kamilkk00/kamilkk00/README.md

 <h1 align="center">Hi there 👋, I'm Kamil</h1>

 ### 👨‍💻 Currently Learning and Exploring
-I'm currently diving into algorithms and web development.
+I'm currently diving into Artificial Intelligence
-In my "waiting room" are exciting topics like Artificial Intelligence and blockchains.
+In my "waiting room" are exciting topics like blockchains.

 ### 💼 Featured Projects
 Here are some of my key projects that I am proud of: